David F. Bice: Biography

-David Bice was born on September 9, 1945 in Zanesville, Ohio and enlisted in the Marine Corps in June 1968.
-He attended recruit training at the Marine Corps Recruit Depot, San Diego.
+David Bice was born on September 9, 1945, in Zanesville, Ohio, and enlisted in the Marine Corps in June 1968.
+He attended recruit training at Marine Corps Recruit Depot San Diego.
 He was commissioned through the Enlisted Commissioning Program in April 1969.
 He received his bachelor's degree from Pepperdine University, and he holds a master's degree in business from Central Michigan University.
 His formal military education includes the Infantry Officer Advanced Course at Fort Benning, Georgia, and the National War College, where he studied as a senior research fellow.

 Bice has commanded Marines at every level from platoon to division.
 He served as a rifle platoon commander with 3rd Battalion, 1st Marines, 1st Marine Division in the Republic of Vietnam.
 He led companies in: 1st Battalion, 4th Marines, 3rd Marine Division; 3rd Battalion, 7th Marines, 1st Marine Division and 1st Tank Battalion, 1st Marine Division.

 During 1986-1988, he commanded 3rd Battalion, 8th Marines, 2nd Marine Division.
 He commanded the 9th Marine Regiment from 1992 to 1994.
-He commanded the 3rd Marine Division in Okinawa, Japan, from 1994-1995.
+He commanded the 3rd Marine Division in Okinawa, Japan, from 1994 to 1995.

 From 1999-2001 he served as deputy commander of Marine Forces Europe.
 His assignments outside the Fleet Marine Forces have included series commander of Marine Corps Recruit Depot, Parris Island, South Carolina; enlisted promotions plans officer, Manpower Dept., HQMC; chief of European Division, J-5, The Joint Staff; commanding general of Marine Corps Base Hawaii; director of Marine Corps Staff, HQMC; deputy commander of NATO Joint Headquarters South Center, Larissa, Greece (the base closed in 2004); and commanding general of Marine Corps Base, Camp Pendleton, California.

 Bice also served as an exchange officer with the Royal Marines (RM) and is a graduate of the Royal Marines Commando Course.
 He left the Marine Corps in 2002 after serving as the commanding general of Camp Pendleton (ironically this is the camp where he started his military career) to work as an international defense consultant.
 He returned to active duty in August 2004 in support of the Global War on Terrorism, serving as the Inspector General of the Marine Corps.

 He returned to retired status in 2007 after over 36 years of active service.